yr67tfbq2c-sudo/Network-monitoring-detection-lab-Hydra-Suricata-packet-capture-dashboards-/README.md

 ssh connection refused.

 # Author
-LinkedIn: linkedin.com/in/yvan-obama
+LinkedIn: linkedin.com/in/yvan-obama.
 Email: yvan.obama@outlook.com

 # License
 This project is open source and available for educational purposes.

-Built this for better understanding of Linus, pen testing tools and advancement in cybersecuirty
+Built this for better understanding of Linux, pen testing and advancement in cybersecuirty